jaywink/socialhome/README.md

 There is [an ansible role](https://github.com/jaywink/ansible-socialhome), if you are familiar with Ansible.
 But until something packaged is available like a Docker image, Socialhome will not be easy to deploy since it is a Django application that requires a full virtual server with root etc and system administration knowledge.

 Running a development server however is easy.
 Just set up your virtualenv and create a settings file as below.
 Then use the built-in Django runserver command as usual.

+### I have an idea or question - what to do?

+Either log an issue here on GitHub or jump on to [IRC FreeNode](http://webchat.freenode.net?channels=%23socialhome&uio=d4) and ask on **#socialhome**.
+Feedback, questions and ideas are always welcome!

 ## Development